Scholarship Opportunities for First-Time Incoming Freshmen

 - Must be US Citizen or permanent resident

 No separate scholarship application is required for guaranteed academic scholarships.
 Student will receive notification of the scholarship award offer by February.
 To take advantage of the scholarship offer, students must accept the scholarship by May 1!
 Instructions of how to accept the scholarship will be included in the scholarship award notice.

-National Merit and Achievement
+National Merit and National Achievement and National Hispanic Program Semi-Finalist Scholarships

 - $6000 per year for four years (maximum of eight semesters)

 - Can receive for up to four years (or 8 semesters) as long as the scholarship renewal eligibility requirements are met after each semester.
 Continuing Scholarship eligibility is checked after every Fall and Spring semester.
 In order to have the scholarship renewed, students must be enrolled full-time every Fall & Spring semester; maintain full-time enrollment throughout semester; and have at least a 3.00 cumulative GPA.
 This information is conveyed to students when they officially accept the scholarship offer via their Pipeline account.

 - Students must submit the letter from the National Merit Scholarship Corporation verifying your Semi-Finalist Status or from the College Board for National Hispanic Recognition Program

 - based on PSAT scores